Th0masAndy/PQC-mPSI/README.md

 ## Contact

-For any queries, contact Akash Shah or Nishka Dasgupta.
+For any queries, contact Akash Shah (akashshah08 at outlook.com) or Nishka Dasgupta (nishka.dasgupta at yahoo.com).